DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Keohane, After Hegemony.md

 85

-We explore why political market failure occurs and how internationalr egimes can help cover it.
+We explore why political market failure occurs and how international regimes can help cover it.

 ## Political Market Failure and The Coase Theorem